sneakerhax/Arsenal/Coding/Go/Reducing_the_size_of_Go_binaries.md

-# Reducing the size Golang of binaries
+# Reducing the size of Go binaries

-**Description:** This entry describes how to reduce the size of golang binaries that are typically larger in size then other compiled binaries.
-This is due to the fact that all dependencies are packed into the binary
+**Description:** This entry describes how to reduce the size of Go binaries that are typically larger than other compiled binaries.
+This is because all dependencies are packed into the binary

 **Requirements:** upx